 The questions during the final interview have to be different than the ones you as a candidate would have asked during your first interview.
 That’s because the objective to be achieved differs at both stages.
-Let me share with you a set of three questions which are mandatory for you as a candidate to ask during the final interview.
+Let me share with you a set of three questions that are mandatory for you as a candidate to ask during the final interview.
 The purpose of these questions is two-fold, one to further impress the interviewer and second to gain inputs that help you decide whether the job is suitable for you or not?

 The 3 Mandatory Questions You must ask A a Candidate are :

 Question 1- (As an example for a sales position interview) “During our last meeting, you provided me with some inputs on the challenges that you are currently facing.
-On the basis of those, I did my research by visiting the market and found out that you have great scope of increasing the sales by tapping segment X of customers which remains unexplored.
+On the basis of those, I did my research by visiting the market and found out that you have a great scope of increasing the sales by tapping segment X of customers which remains unexplored.
 Can I share my thoughts on how to go about it?”

 Advantage: It reflects your high level of interest in the job.
 Additionally, it gives you an opportunity to explain what you can do for the company by adding value.
 Also, there could be an input you may have missed out during your first interview which you can now touch upon and further impress the interviewer.
 Additionally, depending upon the response from the interviewer, you get assured that your capability matches a key requirement of the job.